chrjoh/aws-slack-notification/README.md

   - SLACK_CHANNEL, if the channel is private make sure to add tha slack app to that channel.
 - Optional environments:
   - THRESHOLD, double with the minimum score inspector2 must have for a message to be sent default to 0.0
-  - ONLYLATEST, bool if only images in ECR with tag latest should be reported to slack for inspector, default to false.
+  - ONLYLATEST, bool if only images in ECR`with tag latest should be reported to slack for inspector, default to false.
   - AWS_ACCOUNT_NAME(not implemented yet), string friendly name that will be added to slack message if not present accoint id is used.
-  - AWS_HEALTH_EVENTS_TO_SKIP comma separated list of AWS health events to ignore
+  - AWS_HEALTH_EVENTS_TO_SKIP comma separated list of AWS health, using the value of `eventTypeCode` events to ignore

 - Docker is used for building the release, the release is built for arm architecture.
 - Build the function by running `./release_build.sh` the resulting lambda function will created as zip file in the folder `release_build`